 The individual mandate for coverage

-In general, you and your dependents meet the requirement if you're covered by:
+In general, you and your dependents meet the requirement if you're covered by any of the following:

-- Tricare for military members and their families; or
+- Tricare for military members and their families

 If you're not sure whether your coverage qualifies, ask your plan provider.

 Some people are exempt from the mandate, meaning they don't have to pay a penalty if they aren't insured.
 They include:

 - Those whose income is so low that they aren't required to file a tax return

 - Those who would have to pay more than 8 percent of their income for insurance, after taking into account subsidies and other aid

 - Members of religious groups whose beliefs prohibit health insurance benefits